Drov3r/Echelon2Garmin/README.md

 allow for tracking of workouts.

-This project is a fork of another project and was created as the original board was not available in my country and the heltec drivers wouldnt work and appeared to be buggy.
+This project is a fork of another project and was created as the original board was not available in my country and the heltec drivers wouldn't work and appeared to be buggy.

 It's written using Arduino and designed for this board: https://a.co/d/aAaFCNw but hypothetically any esp32 with an oled using I2C will work